Allah-The-Dev/caching-service/README.md

 # caching-service
-caching service in golang with microservices and REST
+caching service in golang with microservices and REST, which is integrated with Kafka, Redis and MongoDB

 # to run on docker swarm
 1. cd docker